 Final Week & Moving Day

-- Confirm & Communicate Move Details: Confirm all the details of the move with your team, moving company, and building management.
+- Confirm & Communicate Move Details: Confirm all the move details with your team, moving company, and building management.
 Ensure that all items are properly packed and labelled and that all equipment and furniture are protected during transit.
 Assign a team member to oversee the move and ensure everything is unloaded and deposited in the correct location in the new space.

 - Unpack and Set Up: Unpacking and setting up the new office can be time-consuming.
 Assign responsibilities to your team members and provide them with unpacking guidelines.
 Consider first setting up essential equipment and furniture, such as IT equipment and desks, to ensure your team can start working as soon as possible.

 - Update Your Clients and Vendors (Again): Updating your clients and vendors after the move is essential to ensure they have your new address and contact information.
 Consider sending out a formal announcement or update to all your contacts to inform them of the move and any changes to your services or operations.